Grandiras/mining-dimension/README.md

 ## Bugs

-You can report bugs on the datapack's repository linked to the project.
+You can report bugs here by opening an issue.